1998 Temple of the Tooth attack: Aftermath

 The bombing sparked a backlash among the public.
-Crowds gathered around the temple, and set fire to 3 vehicles and burned down a Hindu cultural center in Kandy.
+Crowds gathered around the temple, and set fire to three vehicles and burned down a Hindu cultural center in Kandy.
 Police fired tear gas to disperse the crowd.
-In the end, no one was harmed and the violence did not spread.
+A 1000-strong mob then attacked and looted the Sri Selva Vinayagar Hindu temple at Katukelle in Kandy where the statues of 22 deities were damaged.
+In the end, no one was physically harmed and the violence did not spread.
 Community leaders, including the then Sri Lankan president Chandrika Kumaratunga urged the Sinhalese community not to retaliate against the Tamil community, which the LTTE claimed to represent.

 Next day, the Sri Lankan government officially banned LTTE for the first time, as a direct result of this attack.
 It had not been banned previously as the government claimed that it wanted to bring the LTTE to the democratic path.
 This ban formally ended public advocacy for negotiations by the Kumaratunga government.
 The then Sri Lanka's minister of defence Anuruddha Ratwatte handed over his resignation, taking responsibility for the security lapse which led to the bomb blast.
 Despite the violence, local government elections were held in Jaffna, and a high voter turnout was observed.
 Independence day celebrations were shifted to Colombo; but the foreign dignitaries including Prince Charles arrived in the capital.
 Coincidentally, Madras High Court issued execution warrants to the LTTE leader Velupillai Prabhakaran and 25 others on 28 January, in connection to the assassination of Rajiv Gandhi.

 In October 2003, three LTTE cadres involved in the attack were convicted by the Kandy high court and sentenced to death.
 Two others were sentenced to 680 years of rigorous imprisonment and third to 490 years.
-According to the Mackenzie Institute, part of the LTTE's incentive for the attack was to spark widespread mob violence against the country's Tamil minority, by the Sinhalese majority, as it was in 1983.
-But it did not happen after this incident.
+According to the Mackenzie Institute, part of the LTTE's incentive for the attack was to spark widespread mob violence against the country's Tamil minority, by the Sinhalese majority, as occurred in 1983, although it did not transpire.